MannyPhantom/zenith/ZENITH_MATCHING_GUIDE.md

 ## Support

-For questions or issues with the Zenith Matching System:
+For questions or issues with the Katana Matching System:
 - Check this documentation first
 - Review the code comments in `zenith-matching.ts`
 - Test with the provided examples